xt0fer/ZeeVM/README.md

 The VM has a single stack of Integers (32 bit signed).

-The instructions of the VM.
+The instructions of the ZeeVM v1.0.

 - `START` - clears the stack of the VM
 - `HALT` - stops the VM